mdn/advanced-js-fundamentals-ck/tutorials/04-events/05-event-delegation.md

 * We won't have to add new listeners if we add additional keys to the keyboard.
 * We won't have to remove listeners if we remove keys from the keyboard to prevent memory leaks.

+Event delegation does have some edge cases.
 There are some precautions that you should be mindful of:

 * Not all events bubble. `blur`, `focus`, `load` and `unload` do _not_ bubble.
-* Events that fire _too often_ (e.g. `mousemove`) might cause a performance bottleneck
+* Events that fire _too often_ (e.g. `mousemove`) might cause a performance bottleneck.

+## Your Turn

+Look at the code in `demos/events/05-delegation`.
+Add an event listener to the `<div>` with the id of "container".
+The event listener should look at the `target` property of the event to see which button was clicked.
+Change the text of the button that was clicked from "Click me!" to "I was clicked!".